 No failures for inhalation resistance, exhalation resistance, or filtration performance were observed-i.e., the performance data suggests that these units would be protective so long as a proper fit is achieved.
-This model Is no longer produced and sold by 3M.
-Appendix 2 shows two 3M letters to end users with shelf life and recommended storage condition information [3M 2018, 3M 2020].
+This model is no longer produced and sold by 3M.
+Additionally, Appendix 2 shows two 3M letters to end users with shelf life and recommended storage condition information [3M 2018, 3M 2020].
 Thus, all respirators tested are past their recommended shelf life.
-These findings pertain to 3M units from Facility Ten and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.
+These findings pertain to 3M units from Facility Six and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.

-Findings for the Gerson 1730 Model:
+Findings for the Moldex 2201 Model:

 No failures for inhalation resistance, exhalation resistance, or filtration performance were observed-i.e., the performance data suggests that these units would be protective so long as a proper fit is achieved.
-No shelf life was designated for this model by the approval holder.
-These findings pertain to Gerson units from Facility Ten and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.
+This model currently has a nine-year recommended shelf life; Appendix 3 shows a Moldex memo to customers and distributors with shelf life and recommended storage condition information [Moldex 2015].
+Thus, all respirators tested are past their recommended shelf life.
+These findings pertain to Moldex units from Facility Six and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.